dallmo/yaml/yaml/README.md

 # dallmo-yaml

-- a yaml file reader based on js-yaml
+- a simple yaml file reader
+- re-written to base only on deno standard libraries